azdavis/millet/docs/known-issues.md

   - The preprocessor is ignored.
   - String paths (wrapped in quotes) in CM files are not supported.
   - CM files are not analyzed to limit exports.
-  - `$` paths are ignored in CM files.
+  - `$` paths are ignored.
   - The standard basis is made available to all files, regardless of whether files ask for it via CM or not.
+- ML Basis support is rudimentary.
+  - Everything except lists of files are ignored.
+This means `local`, `basis`, export renames, annotations, etc are all ignored.
-- MLBasis files are not supported.
+  - `$` paths are ignored.
 - Every file is entirely re-analyzed upon a single file change.
 This can make the server slow.

 [todo]: /docs/todo.md